LucidEdit/x-image/README.md

 ### Options

-The `renderHtmlToImageClientSide` function accepts the following options:
+The `createBeautifulTextImage` function accepts the following options:

 - `theme` (string): The name of the theme to use (default: 'book-excerpt')
 - `returnDataUrlOnly` (boolean): If true, returns the data URL instead of triggering download